mortonne/datascipsych-template/README.md

 ## Installation

 (Explain here how another student can install your package and run your analysis notebook.
-You can assume that they are using Visual Studio Code.)
+You can assume that they are using Visual Studio Code and that they have downloaded a zip file of your project.)

 ## Data